pitchplay/blog-content/_posts/2016-07-14-polyrhythms.md

 *Exercise*

-- set your metronome to a slow BPM (40-50)
+- Set your metronome to a slow BPM (40-50).
-- begin by tapping 4 quarter notes with one hand
+- Begin by tapping 4 quarter notes with one hand.
-- speak the 5 value over the 4
+- Speak the 5 value over the 4.
   - "Min-ne-ap-o-lis" and "Un-i-ver-si-ty" are 5 syllable words that work over the four quarters
-- try and add the 5 value to your other hand while maintaining the 4 quarters
+- Try and add the 5 value to your other hand while maintaining the 4 quarters.
-- once mastered, switch hands
+- Once you are getting the hang of it, switch hands.

 ### Adding Your Instrument